manikantareddyd/InversionOfControl/Readme.md

 print fuku.get_cheapest_fruit()
 ```
 Notice that client has no knowledge of the dependencies of FruitBay, except that he needs to define some methods in the `client_code` module.

+---

+# Advantages

+For small implementations that Advantages are not that apparent.

+A huge framework may be built in whose documentation it is mentioned that the user can define some methods and register them against existing methods in the framework.
+The user may not know which classes would use which function (and is generally not interested) but just that their implementation of a particular method works better in their usage scenario.
+So all that the client has to do define such methods and register them and finally use the resolve method to generate object against usual object instantiation.